jimcornmell/lvim/README.md

 This is a set of config files for the **brilliant** configuration project [LunarVim](https://github.com/ChristianChiarulli/LunarVim) by [Christian Chiarulli](https://twitter.com/intent/follow?screen_name=chrisatmachine).
-I've been using VI on and off as my daily editor since the early 1990's and Christian's setup is the best I've seen so I've just plagiarized it and added a few of my own twists.
+I've been using VI on and off as my daily editor since the 1980's and Christian's setup is the best I've seen so I've just plagiarized it and added a few of my own twists.